neocoaster/react-native-boilerplate/README.md

 Makes redux state immutable

 - **[Redux Logger](https://github.com/LogRocket/redux-logger)**
-Production Redux logging tool that lets you replay problems as if they happened in your own browser.
+Production Redux logging tool that lets you replay problems as if they happened in your own browser

 ## Commands